Eureka Rebellion: 19th century

+The Eureka Stockade Monument located within the Eureka Stockade Gardens dates from 1884 and has been added to the Australian National Heritage List.
+A meeting was held at the partially completed monument on 3 December 1884.
+It appears there were no further gatherings at the Eureka Stockade Monument until the 50th-anniversary commemorations in 1904.

+For at least ten years, beginning in 1884, the Old Colonists' Association held a service on or around the anniversary at Ballarat's Eastern Oval in conjunction with its annual charity appeal.
+There was some reference made to the Eureka Stockade.
+It was sometimes preceded by a march from the Old Colonists' Hall in Lydiard Street.

 Some of the earliest recorded examples of the Eureka Flag being used as a symbol of white nationalism and trade unionism are from the late 19th century.
-According to an oral tradition, the Eureka Flag was on display at a seaman's union protest against the use of cheap Asian labour on ships at Circular Quay in 1878.
+According to an oral tradition, the Eureka Flag was displayed at a seaman's union protest against using cheap Asian labour on ships at Circular Quay in 1878.
 In August 1890, the Eureka Flag was draped from a platform in front of a crowd of 30,000 protesters assembled at the Yarra Bank in Melbourne in a show of solidarity with maritime workers.
-There was also a similar flag flown prominently above the camp at Barcaldine during the 1891 Australian shearers' strike.
+There was a similar flag flown prominently above the camp at Barcaldine during the 1891 Australian shearers' strike.

 In 1889, Melbourne businessmen employed renowned American cyclorama artist Thaddeus Welch, who teamed up with local artist Izett Watson to paint a 1000 ft2 canvas of the Eureka Stockade, wrapped around a wooden structure.
 When it opened in Melbourne, the exhibition was an instant hit.
-The Age reported in 1891 that "it afforded a very good opportunity for people to see what it might have been like at Eureka."
-The Australasian stated "that many persons familiar with the incidents depicted, were able to testify to the fidelity of the painted scene."
+The Age reported in 1891 that "it afforded a very good opportunity for people to see what it might have been like at Eureka".
+The Australasian stated, "that many persons familiar with the incidents depicted, were able to testify to the fidelity of the painted scene".
 The people of Melbourne flocked to the cyclorama, paid up and had their picture taken before it.
 Eventually, it was dismantled and disappeared from sight.